-It’s been pretty well established that an early visit to Kit Tut’s tomb wasn’t good for your health.
-A long list of famous people were presumably laid low by a curse for disturbing the pharaoh’s 3,000-year repose.
-Maybe it’s time to add the name of William Boyce Thompson to the list.
-According to a letter […]
+Tabloids have established that an early visit to Kit Tut’s tomb was decidedly bad for your health — in fact, it might even kill you.
+A long list of famous people was presumably laid low for unwisely disturbing the pharaoh’s 3,000-year repose.
+Maybe it’s time to add William Boyce Thompson’s name to the list.
+According […]

 Archives for July 2019